keirthana/anbox-cloud-docs/howto/anbox/manage-images.md

 ## Set default image

-The first image that is synchronised (usually the newest image) is marked as the default image.
+The first image that is synchronized (usually the newest image) is marked as the default image.
 The default image is used when you create an application without the `image` field or launch a raw instance without specifying any ID.

 You can set any image as your default with the following command: